Diagnosing & treating infertility caused by ovulatory dysfunction and premature ovarian failure

 Approximately 40% of the patients seen at the Texas Fertility Center have ovulatory dysfunction.
 Fortunately, this is one of the most easily treated conditions in our practice, and the overwhelming majority of patients with this disorder eventually do successfully conceive.

 Contact us at Texas Fertility Center to partner with our renowned fertility specialists.
-Our legacy of expert care has resulted in 24,000 babies born in Central Texas and around the United States.
+Our legacy of expert care has resulted in over 25,000 babies born in Central Texas and around the United States.

 Learn more about Luteal Phase Defect and Premature Ovarian Failure